 What Does It Actually Mean To Be A Non-Profit?

-In simple terms, being a nonprofit means all of the “net income” that your organization generates is reinvested back into your organization for activities that support your mission rather than being distributed to the owners or someone else.
+In simple terms, being a nonprofit means all of the “net income” that your organization generates is reinvested back into your organization for activities that support your The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. rather than being distributed to the owners or someone else.
 Net income is the income left over after you’ve covered all expenses and taxes – also sometimes called “net profit.”
-Nonprofits can make profits – but all of this profit must be put back into the organization!
+Non-governmental organizations whose primary purpose is something other than selling goods or services. can make profits – but all of this profit must be put back into the organization!

 When most people hear “nonprofit,” they also tend to assume “tax-exempt” – that is, an organization exempt from paying certain taxes and that may afford tax deductions to donors.
 But not all nonprofits are tax exempt.
 Federal tax exemption requires formal recognition from the Internal Revenue Service after an application process governed by Section 501(c)(3) of the Internal Revenue Code – which is why tax-exempt nonprofits are often referred to as “501(c)(3)s.”
 State tax exemption is a separate process managed at the state level in each state.